samvera/hyrax/README.md

 ## Generate a work type

-Hyrax allows you to specify your work types by using a generator.
+Using Hyrax requires generating at least one type of repository object, or "work type."
+Hyrax allows you to generate the work types required in your application by using a Rails generator-based tool.
 You may generate one or more of these work types.

 Pass a (CamelCased) model name to Hyrax's work generator to get started, e.g.: